alex1lazar/temperature_monitoring_iiotca/README.md

 to Plotly operation is stopped.

 **Only** START and END events were posted to Firebase.
 Strangely, no sequence of 10 consecutive temperature without fever, after its start, was met.
 Therefore, no "FEVER_END_EVENT" is present either in database file or Firebase.

+Because I've generated only *ints* between 33 and 41, there might be a *problem* and that's why I haven't encountered any END_EVENT.

 ### Temperature data API